el-grudge/money-diaries/README.md

 * The second section covers their monthly expenses
 * The third section is a list of background questions
 * The fourth section is the diary, where the contributor tracks and shares their money spending for a week
-* The fifth and final section is the breadkown, in which all their spending is aggregated into six cateogries: Food+Drink, Home+Health, Clothes+Beauty, Entertainment, Transport, Other
+* The fifth and final section is the breadkown, where all their spending is aggregated into six cateogries: Food & Drink, Home & Health, Clothes & Beauty, Entertainment, Transport, Other

 The blog is a rich source of data for anyone who wants to learn about how money shapes our lives.
-My goal is to create an interactive dashboard that summarizes some of the information in the blog such as salary distribution, prices over time, and debt vs. net worth.
+I built a dashboard that summarizes some of the information in the blog such as salary distribution, prices over time, and debt vs. net worth.
 The dashboard can be accessed [here](https://moneydiaries.streamlit.app/).

 #### Pipeline